Homegrown tomatoes are the best tasting tomatoes on earth. We can all agree on that!

 The worst thing, honestly, is if your tomatoes start to attract flies.
 Those tiny flies will go nutty for moldy tomatoes.

-I mix apple cider vinegar and a drop of dish soap in a little jar to set next to my tomato seeds.
+Mix some raw ACV with a drop of dish soap in a little jar to set next to your fermenting tomato seeds.
 It helps trap any little flies that might come around.